sparkapi/SparkiOS/README.md

 ### Authentication

+The `SparkAPI` object is designed to work with `UIWebView` and `UIWebViewDelegate` objects to initiate and process Spark authentication.

+**Initiating an Authentication Request**:

+* To initiate a Hybrid authentication request, encapsulate the `getSparkHybridOpenIdURL` in a `NSURLRequest` and call `UIWebView loadRequest:`.

+* To initiate an OpenID authentication request, encapsulate the `getSparkOpenIdURL` or `getSparkOpenIdAttributeExchangeURL` in a `NSURLRequest` and call `UIWebView loadRequest:`.

+**Processing Authentication**:

 SparkAPI provides two class methods for processing authentication and returning a SparkAPI object upon success:

 * **hybridAuthenticate** implements the Spark [OpenID+OAuth 2 Hybrid Protocol](http://www.sparkplatform.com/docs/authentication/openid_oauth2_authentication).